 As a scholar of art history and museum studies I have a breadth of artists that I look to for inspiration.
 My art depicts people, places, designs, and my dreams.
 Photographs, drawings, and paintings are my preferred media.
 I have a collection of photographs from places I've lived, travels, and people.
 Drawing and painting the people and places I love are how I learn about others experiences.
 The topic of inequities towards women and what femininity means to me also appears in my works, they are inescapable as a Latina woman of color.
 I have hit a mental shift in my world views.
-Translating this into my body of work is challenging. just last year I became a mother, lost a brother just months ago, and now when I look at nature, people and places it all seems more precious.
-This spectrum of emotions that I am experiencing, feeling overwhelming joy and loss at once makes for great art and inspiration.
-The range of emotions we have the privilege of experiencing through life and art will always be one of my favorite things about being human, I hope to convey this to my audience.
+Translating this into my body of work is challenging, in 2019 I became a mother, lost my brother in 2020, and now when I look at nature, people and places it all seems more precious.
+This spectrum of emotions that I am experiencing makes for great art and inspiration.
+The range of emotions we have the privilege of experiencing and how art allows me to express these sentiments, are messages I hope to convey to my audience.

 While I am capable of teaching and nurturing future artists and students, I know I have more to learn as an artist.
 As a lifelong learner always curious about things, this is an exciting notion.
 I am finding that now is a perfect time to take advantage of the skills I possess in photography, drawing, and painting.
 I'm honing in on my creativity and discovering new ways to express myself through my artwork to bring about a more evolved, and risk-taking artist within myself.
 One thing remains the same, that is that I still love the media I work in, though I am experimenting with digital art at the moment.
 Even though I neglect my artistic inclinations at times, whenever I choose to use my artistic skills once again they are always there to welcome me back on paper, canvas or whatever medium I choose.